30 Things You Should Clean in the Next 30 Days

 There are a few items around the house that you don’t even think about cleaning.
 Window screens are just those items.
 “Did you know that rain actually doesn’t make your windows dirty?
 It’s when rain passes through a dirty screen and carries dirt and debris with it onto your window that you see splotches after an April shower,” David Flax, Vice President of Operations for Window Genie, a Neighborly Company, tells Reader’s Digest.
 “It’s likely your screens accumulated a lot of dust, dirt, and other contaminants over the long winter, so prevent recurring dirty windows by also having your screens thoroughly cleaned during your first window cleaning of the spring season.”

 There are a lot of items in the house that are overlooked for cleaning–and that includes trimmings.
 “Trimmings like baseboards/wall moldings, doors, and wall switch plates—these are all things that get a lot of use and need to be wiped regularly to prevent grime build-up,” says Janus.
 To clean these kinds of trimmings, Janus recommends using a damp microfiber cloth or a Magic eraser if they’re really dirty.
+Or, you could use the Baseboard Buddy to get the job done.

 The kitchen sponge